 Edward Jenner was lucky to receive a good education and decided to go into the field of medicine quite early.
 Already at the age of 14, he was apprenticed to a surgeon and later also studied anatomy at a local hospital, where he gained most of the experience needed to become a surgeon himself.
 In 1770, Jenner became apprenticed in surgery and anatomy under surgeon John Hunter and others at St George’s Hospital.
 He was introduced to the Royal Society where he was later elected at as a fellow and became a family doctor near his original hometown in 1873.
 Jenner and his befriended colleagues formed a group, reading and discussing medical publications, while Jenner’s own interests in cowpox, angina pectoris, and cardiac valvular disease dominated.

 Edward Jenner was elected fellow of the Royal Society in 1788, following his publication of a careful study of the previously misunderstood life of the nested cuckoo, a study that combined observation, experiment, and dissection.
 He described how the newly hatched cuckoo pushed its host’s eggs and fledgling chicks out of the nest (contrary to existing belief that the adult cuckoo did it).
-Having observed this behaviour, Jenner demonstrated an anatomical adaptation for it – the baby cuckoo has a depression in its back, not present after 12 days of life, that enables it to cup eggs and other chicks.
+Having observed this behavior, Jenner demonstrated an anatomical adaptation for it – the baby cuckoo has a depression in its back, not present after 12 days of life, that enables it to cup eggs and other chicks.

 In the field of angina pectoris, Edward Jenner was able to make significant contributions in concerns of understanding the illness and thinking new curing ideas.
 His interest in smallpox also increased.
 Jenner himself was inoculated for smallpox as a child.
 Vaccination with intact smallpox viruses (variolation) was previously practiced in Turkey and brought to Europe by Mary Wortley Montagu, the wife of the English ambassador in Turkey.
 Even though it was often helpful, the risks were too high and after Jenner’s method spread, variolation got banned.
 In Europe variolation was practiced by Jan Ingenhousz, for example.
 However, it was a risky prevention measure.
 From 1770, various people in England and Germany, including Benjamin Jesty (1774) and Peter Plett (1791), were already vaccinated with Cowpox lymph.
 Jenner later stated, he suffered from his treatment for all of his life.
 Smallpox was a serious illness, Voltaire mentioned in his works on inoculation that about 60% of the population suffered from the disease and of those almost 20% passed away.